The Healing Power of Music

 I am sharing this story with you, dear reader because it has several lessons to teach.

-Those of us who have the wonderful privilege of playing a musical instrument or having trained voices know how the music affects us.
-Every time we sit down to play, we lose ourselves in the music and our mood changes…we are uplifted; we are strengthened.
+Those of us who have the wonderful privilege of playing a musical instrument or having trained voices know how music affects us.
+Every time we sit down to play, we lose ourselves in the music, and our mood changes…we are uplifted; we are strengthened.

-However, there are those who still believe music is only a hobby, with no importance.
+However, some still believe music is only a hobby, with no importance.

 https://www.wsj.com/articles/how-music-soothes-the-troubled-soul-1443042660